cculma/Dreger_2022/README.md

 | OR_2018_2 | 201 |   12  |
 | OR_2018_3 | 201 |   10  |

-OR_2018_2 with 12 measurements of 201 and OR_2018_3 with 11 measurements of 201 were fixed trasnfering one value from OR_2018_2 to OR_2018_3.

-Multienvironment trial dataset is composed by three locations, two years, and 3, 4, or 5 cuts (samplings):
+OR_2018_2 with 12 measurements of 201 and OR_2018_3 with 11 measurements of 201 were fixed trasnferring one value from OR_2018_2 to OR_2018_3.
+Multi-environment trial dataset is composed by three locations (loc), two years, and 3, 4, or 5 cuts (samplings or harvests):

 | factor | count |
 |:------:|:-----:|